CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 Basically, whenever the Predict() method is called, you take a PredictionEngine from the pool, use it to predict and then return it to the pool so it is available for any upcoming request.

-If there's not any PredictionEngine object available in the pool (that will happen the first time you use the pool or if under pressure with many Http requests), then the pool needs to create a additional PredictionEngine object.
+If there's not any PredictionEngine object available in the pool (that will happen the first time you use the pool or if under pressure with many Http requests), then the pool needs to create a PredictionEngine object.

-Basically, you have to solve the following question:
+Basically, you have now to solve the following question:

-*"How do you tell the object pool how the PredictionEngine object has to be created whenever a new instance is needed in the obejct pool?"*
+*"How do you tell the object pool how the PredictionEngine object has to be created whenever a new instance is needed in the object pool?"*

-You do that by using an ObjectPoolPolicy specified when creating the object pool in the `CreatePredictionEngineObjectPool()` method which is run once from the constructor, as in the following simplified code:
+You do that by using an ObjectPool *Policy* specified when creating the object pool in the `CreatePredictionEngineObjectPool()` method which is run once from the constructor, as in the following simplified code:

 ```cs
 private ObjectPool<PredictionEngine<TData, TPrediction>> CreatePredictionEngineObjectPool()